 There’s space for another bottle in the large storage bin under the front armrest, but the glovebox is best described as average.
 There’s a slot for your phone in a tray under the dashboard and a USB port under the armrest for keeping it charged.

 The Qashqai certainly isn't the most spacious SUV on sale but with the back seats folded it'll still swallow a large bike with ease

-You can fit 430 litres of luggage in the boot of the Nissan Qashqai, which means it’s not much bigger than the boot you get in an average family car such as the Volkswagen Golf.
-It’s easily big enough to carry a few suitcases or a large baby stroller but it’s not quite as spacious as the one in a Volkswagen Tiguan, Kia Sportage or Hyundai Tucson – all of which can carry more than 500 litres.
+You can fit 430 litres of luggage in the Nissan Qashqai’s boot which means it’s not much bigger than the boot you get in an average family car such as the Volkswagen Golf.
+It’s easily big enough to carry a few suitcases or a large baby stroller but it’s not quite as spacious as the load bays in a Volkswagen Tiguan, Kia Sportage or Hyundai Tucson – all of which can carry more than 500 litres.

 You can adjust the boot floor height to create a flat load bay which makes it easy to slide heavy or bulky items on board.
 Flip the boot floor upside down and you even get a handy wipe-clean surface that’s ideal for carrying muddy dogs or soaking-wet camping gear.

 All but entry-level Visia cars come with what Nissan calls flexible underfloor storage – a collection of shelves and dividers for holding smaller items safely in place.
 It’s ideal for tucking a few valuables (such as cameras) safely out of sight and can be rearranged in 16 different ways.